NantelBiomechLab/DatasetManager.jl/docs/src/concepts/conditions.md

     **label**:

-    1. A value of a condition
+    1. A value of a condition, aka a level of a factor

     Example: `"control"` is a valid label for the condition "*group*"